 Documents you receive after registering a company in Zimbabwe

-The company documents you will receive will differ with the type of company you choose.
+The company documents you will receive will differ with the type of company structure you choose.

 For a Private Limited Company you will receive the following documents: